Change Language :

 People think control cables are boring, but they keep industry running worldwide.
 The control cable is the quintessential cable and usually has one green/yellow core for earth and many black cores for the signals.
 The special number of cores is due to the typical strand structure of the past.
 Cores used to be distributed in layers, so a certain number of cores was specified.
 Today, there are more robust ways of stranding.
 Since the cable handles signals from the usual alternating current network, it is normally designed in the 300V/500V voltage class.
 A shielded variant of this cable is also available if EMC conditions call for it.

-Starting at 12 cores, our control cables have a special mechanical design for long service life in motion.
-We install so-called cores wound in bundles with short pitch lengths.
+Our control cables from 12 cores upwards have a special mechanical design to achieve a long service life in motion.
+We use so-called cores wound in bundles with a short pitch length.

-But what exactly are cores wound in bundles?
+But what does cores wound in bundles mean in concrete terms?

 In the course of cable developments over the past few decades, seven principles have evolved that ensure a high-quality, long-lasting cable in an e-chain.
 At igus, we call these findings the "seven reasons".

-Cables in a forklift - a special challenge
+Cable in the forklift - a special challenge

-For us, a very exotic application is rolling up and down on plastic rollers on a forklift mast.
-Tension is maintained on the cable so that it does not jump off the roller when the vehicle starts moving.
-Deflection with these rollers also puts the stranding under extreme strain.
-A customer who performed very conscientious testing discovered years ago that this can lead to problems.
-We were allowed to take part in the customer's tests with our products, and we showed that our cores-wound-in-bundles solution relieves forces on the cores.
-Years later, corkscrews and broken wires in the cable in this application have long been forgotten.
-Facing challenges that your cable cannot currently handle can be a first step to finding a solution with us.
+For us, a very exotic application is the winding and unwinding of cables via plastic rollers on the forklift in the mast.
+This cable is pulled so that it does not jump off the reel when the vehicle is travelling.
+In addition, the deflection via these rollers puts extreme strain on the stranding.
+Years ago, our customer found out that this can lead to problems, and was very conscientious about testing it himself.
+We were allowed to take part in the customer's tests with our product and were able to convince them with the special cores wound in bundles, as the rope construction cancels out the forces on the core.
+Many years later, corkscrew in the cable and core breaks in this application have long been forgotten.
+If you also have challenges that your cable is not up to today, this could be the first step towards finding a solution together with us.

 Product finder